 As an independent charity, we have a Board of Trustees who are collectively responsible for ensuring the organisation is financially sound, well managed and that it meets its charitable objectives.

-The Board provides leadership and guidance to the Chief Officer who has day-to-day responsibility for leading and managing the organisation.
+The Board provides leadership and guidance to the Chief Executive who has day-to-day responsibility for leading and managing the organisation.

 Find our annual reports: